seegg/Utilities/components/README.md

 ## [Bottom Drawer](bottom-drawer)
 A React-Native wrapper component that is fixed to the bottom of another component.
-It can be open/close to display/hide its child components.
+It can be open/close by dragging the top bar to display/hide its child components.

 The header can be customised by passing in a custom component with its own style and functionality.